dwjoyce/pythonbook/chapters/Combining decisions together.rst

 Juggling tests
 --------------

 We have learned how to use the ``if`` statement to evaluate a test, and if true it then executes a block of code you provide immediately underneath.
-It makes our programs cleverer so that they can take different decisions depending on the circumstances at the time.
+It makes our programs cleverer so that they can take different decisions depending on the circumstances.

 This chapter introduces :term:`logical operators` which make combining tests together easier.
 Although this part of programming is not essential, it does make our programs shorter and easier to write.